alanjrogers/image-lister/README.md

 [] Fix dialog styles
 [] Better card styles
 [] Better grid styles
-[] let you close dialog when editing
-[] disable dialog continue button until both fields have entries

 NOTE: Prefer to have as few dependencies as possible.
 Please follow this guideline during your test.